diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

      	}
      }

-Now when we run our application, again by using `mvn spring-boot:run`, we can navigate to `localhost:8080`, and we are presented with a "Hello World". (alternatively to using your browser to test the application, you could use a tool like `curl` or `postman` to send requests to the webserver.
+When we run our application, again by using `mvn spring-boot:run`, we can navigate to `localhost:8080`, and  are presented with a "Hello World". (alternatively to using your browser to test the application, you could use a tool like `curl` or `postman` to send requests to the webserver.
 Later, when dealing with JWTs, that might actually be the easiest way)

 Now we will extend this example a little bit.
 We will create a new class `UserController` which will be another `RestController`.
 We will return some (static) JSON data as an example at route `/users` to begin with.